n-a-gilbert/isdm_examples/README.md

 These models are written in NIMBLE, a language derived from BUGS.
 Unlike previous programs (WinBUGS, JAGS), NIMBLE models are programmable objects in R, but are compiled in C++ for speed.
 Therefore, prior to installing NIMBLE, you must have Rtools installed so the code can be compiled.
 Please see the [NIMBLE website](https://r-nimble.org/download) for instructions.

+### Focal species: bobcat (Lynx rufus)

+We provide example data and code for bobcat.
+In Wisconsin, bobcats are known to be associated with areas of greater forest cover and to avoid urban areas--hence, we use canopy cover and impervious cover within 5x5 km grid cells to predict bobcat occurrence.
+Camera data comes from 6/1/2018-10/14/2018, a period following parturition but before the harvest season (20 October 2018-31 January 2019).

 ### Data

 The data included in this repository consists of three objects: